khmuhtadin/khmuhtadin/README.md

 ## Hi there 👋

+# From Ads to Apps
-🚀 Performance Marketer diving into the world of programming
+🚀 Performance Marketer -> programming

 ### What I'm up to:
 - 🌱 Currently learning web development and programming fundamentals